Director of Alumni Engagement

 Sheila has served on the boards of Teach for Ghana and Youth Alliance for Leadership and Development in Africa (YALDA) in various capacities.

-Director of Sector Programs
+Senior Director of Career Programs

 Head of Marketing and Communications for Networks